catchorg/Catch2/docs/configuration.md

 _Note that if the provided function does not handle a type and this type requires to be stringified, the compilation will fail._

+## Default reporter

+Catch's default reporter can be changed by defining macro `CATCH_CONFIG_DEFAULT_REPORTER` to string literal naming the desired default reporter.

+This means that defining `CATCH_CONFIG_DEFAULT_REPORTER` to `"console"` is equivalent with the out-of-the-box experience.

 ## Other toggles